Lancs Industries: History

-Principles

-Many industries involve activities that expose workers to potential hazards.
-Physical hazards such as falling or fire, biological hazards such as infectious pathogens or disease, and material hazards such as chemicals or toxic carcinogens, must all be addressed by taking appropriate measures to reduce the risk of harm or injury to workers.
-The guiding principle is to keep this risk "as low as reasonably achievable" (ALARA).

-The ALARA principle is applied throughout the nuclear industry and environments involving radiological exposure, often driven by the field of Health Physics and common sense.
-While personnel exposure and dose limits are often explicitly set by a given institution, the methods of controlling exposure to minimize dose within those limits are left to the ALARA practices, which can be quite different from place to place.
-The Health Physics professionals often have Lancs Industries manufacture items according to the specific ALARA approach for their institution.

-The practice of ALARA can generally be considered a cost-benefit tradeoff.
-The selection of particular methods to control exposure involves optimizing the marginal cost of a given approach with the resulting benefit or reduction in overall dose.
-If the additional protection provided by an item reduces exposure risk by an amount that is judged to be beneficial compared to the additional cost of materials or labor required for that approach, then it will be reasonable to employ that approach.
-This is the essence of ALARA.

 Methods

 Loose radioactive particles can be found throughout a radiological work facility.
 Barriers made of flexible materials help to confine the spread of this contamination and to protect workers from exposure.
 Barriers can be in the form of different configurations such as, sleeving, glovebags, containment tents, catch containments, bags, covers and protective clothing.

 Sleeving provided on rolls is often cut to length and used to cover radioactive material to prevent the spread of contamination during handling.
 Typically made of PVC or Polyurethane film formed into a flexible tube, sleeving can cover pipes, hoses, and cables to provide a protective layer.
 To handle odd-sized objects, adequately sized sleeving is opened so an object can be inserted into the tube which is then twisted to enclose the item at both ends.
 Tape can be used to secure the twists in place, and then cut free for handling.
 This is commonly referred to as "horsetailing".

 Glovebags help to confine contamination at the source, limiting the spread to the space inside the glovebag.
 Glovebag chambers can be fabricated in limitless shapes and sizes, forming a barrier to enclose a workspace.
 With attached glovesleeves that allow access for handling, transfer ports to move objects into and out of the chamber, and service sleeves for tooling and ventilation, glovebags can be made to accommodate a wide range of operations on hazardous material without directly touching the items.